protologicorp/protologic/README.md

 ## Usage

-First we'll load the modules we need.
+First we'll load the modules we need...
+The library itself, and a Login Controller containing some functions we'll use in our upcoming example.

-* The Protologic Module.
-* A Login Controller (containing some functions we wish to call).

     'use strict';